KarlCullington/Dolla-Banking/README.md

 # Dolla

-This is a banking site buid with react
+This is a banking site build with react

 ## How it looks like...